 “In the League of Women Voters we have an anomaly; we are going to be a semi-political body.
 We want political things; we want legislation; we’re going to educate for citizenship.
 In that body we have got to be non-partisan and all-partisan.
 Democrats from Alabama and Republicans from New Hampshire must work for the same things.”

 Carrie Chapman Catt at the League’s founding in Chicago, 1920

 What does this mean for Members?

 Individual League members are encouraged to be politically active.
 However, when they participate in partisan activities, they may not identify themselves as League members.

 A League will be a strong and effective political force to the degree that it can deal with and accept controversy and live with uncertainty.

 Keep in mind that conflict of interest may arise between a “board” member’s paid employment and her or his role in the League.
-Visit with a member of the Administrative Team with any concerns or questions you may have.
+Visit with a member of the Board of Directors with any concerns or questions you may have.

 No member (including officers) may speak for the League unless they have first obtained review and approval by a majority of Administrative Team of the proposed statement.

 Key Member Restrictions